uboslinux/ubos-docs/sphinx/developers/site-json.rst

    ``email`` (required)
       Contact e-mail for the administrator.
 Example: ``admin@family.example.org``.

-``ssl`` (optional)
+``tls`` (optional)
    This section is optional.
 If provided, UBOS will set up the site to be only accessible via HTTPS.
 UBOS will also automatically redirect incoming HTTP requests to their HTTPS equivalent.

    ``key`` (required)
-      The key for the ssl site.
+      The key for the tls site.

    ``crt`` (required)
-      The certificate for the ssl site as issued by your certificate authority.
+      The certificate for the tls site as issued by your certificate authority.

    ``crtchain`` (required)
       The certificate chain of your certificate authority, which provides